sjmikler/on-pruning-methods-for-neural-networks/README.md

 # Modules

 Module is a package that provides a function accepting one argument `exp` which is a dict-like structure with details defined in experiment definition (e.g. `experiment.yaml`).
 They contain code for running an actual experiment.
 They use experiments parsed by `run.py`.
 Besides these parameters, they might define their own command line arguments.
-It is recommended that only a few hardware related settings are defined as command line arguments and the rest are in experiment definition.
+It is recommended that only a few settings related to hardware are defined as command line arguments, and the rest are in experiment definition.

 [Available modules](modules/README.md)